Ghosts (Michael Jackson song)

 "Ghosts" is a 1997 song by American singer Michael Jackson, written, composed and produced by Jackson and Teddy Riley.
-It was released as part of "HIStory/Ghosts", a double A-side single with remixes of the song "HIStory" from Jackson's 1995 album as the second single from Blood on the Dance Floor: HIStory in the Mix.
-The Ghosts music video was a five-minute clip taken from a longer film, Michael Jackson's Ghosts.
+It was released as part of "HIStory" / "Ghosts", a double A-side single with remixes of the song "HIStory" from Jackson's 1995 album as the second single from Blood on the Dance Floor: HIStory in the Mix.
+The music video for the song was a five-minute clip taken from a longer film, Michael Jackson's Ghosts.
 The song was a top five hit in the UK and Belgium.

 Production, music and commentary

+"Ghosts" was one of the five new tracks on the album.
+It was written, composed and produced by Michael Jackson and Teddy Riley.
+The song was originally developed during sessions for Jackson's 1995 album, HIStory: Past, Present and Future, Book I. It didn't make the final cut, but it would be featured in the short film of the same name.
+After HIStory, additional work on the song took place in late August 1995 at the Hit Factory with René Moore and engineers Bruce Swedien and Rob Hoffman when doing remixes of Jackson's songs.
+Whilst developing music for the Ghosts short film, the song was revisited and further developed in March/April 1996 at Record One and later in the same Summer at the Record Plant studio before the movie's release.